 Hair Color: Brown

 Eye Color: Green

-Bio: Always gaining top scores at all of the charter schools she attended, she was always granted special attention.
-Due to a unknown incident, she nearly failed her last year.
-Though she passed, she did lose most of her scholarship offers.
-She shortly there after enlisted in the Rubinelle navy scholarship program with the hope of going on to study finances.
+Bio: Always gaining top scores at all of the schools she attended, she was always granted special attention.
+Due to an unknown incident, she nearly failed her last year.
+Though she passed, she lost most of her scholarship offers.
+Shortly thereafter she enlisted in a scholarship program under the Rubinelle Navy with the hope of going on to study in college.

-Personality: Similar to Vera, she is very profession and proper.
+Personality: Similar to Vera, she is very professional and proper.
 She is more laid back and enjoys relaxing whenever the opportunity arises, though she prefers not to discuss them.

 Height: 5 foot 8'

 Bio: She was the last of three kids born to a pair of firefighters.
 Though she was encouraged to follow in her parents' footsteps, she preferred to aim for a higher goal.
 She enlisted in order to go to college, though she has yet to choose a course to study.